Use Aurora HDR for free for 14 days.

 Lens flare can be instantly achieved by shooting into the sun.
 Just allow the sunlight to hit the lens at the right angle.
 What you need to do here is to redirect the light so that instead of directly reaching the sensor it reflects several times internally before hitting the sensor.

 You can create optical flares by shooting right into the sun or any other light source.
 But if you want to add some creativity, you can partially block the natural light source.
 If you’re using the sun as your light source, that will be even more magical.
 But even for an indoor photoshoot, the partially blocked light coming through the window will still have the same effect.
+Sometimes you can even put your hand over the lens.

 Once you’ve chosen a subject and placed it in the desired position, start shooting a series of test shots to find out which angle will give the best optical flares.
 Keep in mind that when capturing lens flares with the sun as your light source, they’ll change dramatically and quickly as the sun constantly moves.
+This helps you create a wonderful photography flare.

 The easiest option is to shoot with your camera in aperture priority mode (AV on a Canon, A on a Nikon).
 This way, you’ll be able to easily adjust the aperture.
 And if your camera is set to automatically select the ISO, it will also automatically choose the shutter speed.